 It is so potent that it is routinely used in animal tests to grow tumours.
 Also, it has been linked to skin cancer in shale oil workers, and the EPA has classified it as a probable human carcinogen.

-”Tattooing with black inks entails an injection of substantial amounts of phenol and PAHs into skin.
-Most of these PAHs are carcinogenic and may additionally generate deleterious singlet oxygen inside the dermis when skin is exposed to UVA (e.g. solar radiation),” wrote the authors of one study.
+”Tattooing with black inks entails an injection of substantial amounts of phenol and PAHs into the skin.
+Most of these PAHs are carcinogenic and may additionally generate deleterious singlet oxygen inside the dermis when skin is exposed to UVA (e.g. solar radiation)”, wrote the authors of one study.

 They went on to say that the PAHs could “stay lifelong in the skin” and “may affect skin integrity,” which could lead to skin ageing and cancer.

 Struggling with fatigue?
 Brain fog?
 Pain?
 Digestive Issues?
 Want relief?
 Click HERE for help!

 And then there are the heavy metals that tend to be present in coloured inks, such as:

 These metals are highly toxic can trigger allergic reactions and potentially lead to disease.
 Scientists are unsure of the exact effects.

 Some pigments are industrial grade colors that are “suitable for printers’ ink or automobile paint,” according to an FDA fact sheet.